jarviscanada/jarvis_data_eng_UsmanAsif/README.md

 ## Professional Experiences

+**Application Developer, CIBC AML (2021[2 months])**: Worked in a small Agile/Scrum environment where I refactored Java into Scala code and built an Extract-Transform-Load pipeline for the Alert-Ingestion project.
+We take high priority alerts from various file sources, transform and load them into a Database, that other AML department teams can extract and analyse.
+ScalaTest was used to create test cases for  ETL pipeline in order to identify bugs and ensure that the components are performing as expected.

 **Data Engineer Developer, Jarvis (2021-present)**: Worked as a Data Engineer in a small Agile/Scrum environment to develop and implement solutions to various problems within the Jarvis team as well as small businesses within the community.
 The projects were implemented using Git/GitHub, Docker, Bash Scripts, CentOS 7, PostgreSQL, Python, Java SE 8, Apache Maven, Springboot, Apache Tomcat, JDBC API, Twitter REST API, and cloud services.